Water storage & vegetable garden in Burkina Faso

 Looking to the future

-For both the two water facilities and the kitchen garden, committees will be set up to be responsible for maintenance and management.
+For both the two dams and the kitchen garden, committees responsible for maintenance and management are set up.
 Traditional authorities are also represented on these committees.
-Users pay an annual contribution, from which management and maintenance are paid.
-For pastoralists, this contribution is usually set according to the number of cows one has.
+Users pay an annual fee, from which management and maintenance are paid.

 This project is implemented by the local organisation FAS and Support Fund Sahel Projects Foundation with support from Wild Geese Foundation.
-Active Health Foundation supports this project with a financial donation.
+Active Health Foundation supported this project with a financial donation.